OSUDSL/pydre/readme.md

 Command Line Syntax: `python pydre_run.py -p [project file path] -d [data file path] -o [output file name] -l [warning level]`

+Example execution:
-Example execution 'python pydre_run.py -p C:\Users\pveith\Documents\pydre\docs\bioptics.json -d C:\Users\pveith\Documents\bioptics\pydreDataSet\*.dat -o bioptics.csv -l debug'
+'python pydre_run.py -p C:\Users\pveith\Documents\pydre\docs\bioptics.json -d C:\Users\pveith\Documents\bioptics\pydreDataSet\*.dat -o bioptics.csv -l debug'

 For additional assistance while running the script use the help command (-h)

+# Regions of Interest (ROIs)
+Each region of interest is an area of data that the user is interested in examining.
+This can include things such as where the car starts on the track, when the car hits a traffic jam, when the car hits construction, etc.

 # Project Files

 Project files are JavaScript Object Notation (json) marked-up files that dictate things like which region of interest (ROI) should be tested and which metrics should be gathered.
 A project file should consist of two main parts: the rois array and the metrics array.
 Each element of the rois array should have a field to tell which type of ROI the element is (rect or time) and a corresponding file name with a path to a csv file with the relevant information for a region.
 Time and Space are currently the only two ROI types implemented.
 Their formats are detailed below.

 As for metrics, the array should consist of elements containing every function that you wish to analyze.
-There are a minimum of two required fields: name and function.
-Name is the column header for the metric in the output file and function is the name of the function you wish to call in pydre.
+There are a minimum of two required fields: "name" and "function".
+"Name" is the column header for the metric in the output file and "function" is the name of the function you wish to call in Pydre.
 Then, any arguments required for the function must be specified.

 Multiple functions can be called within one project file.
 The result of each function will be outputted in a separate column of the generated csv file.

 To see an example project file, look at bushman_pf.json in the docs directory of the pydre folder.

-# Region of Interest (ROI) CSV File Formats
+# ROI CSV File Formats

 For analysis, it is often useful to define ROIs in the data.
 Pydre uses csv files to define spatial and temporal ROIs.
 The spatial regions are defined over the scenario course, while the temporal regions are defined per subject.